Discover how to address by visually inspecting, using a tire pressure gauge, adding air, checking for leaks, and practicing regular maintenance.

 Proper Tire Inflation

-Proper tire inflation is a key aspect of maintaining optimal tire performance and preventing low tire pressure.
+Proper is a key aspect of maintaining optimal tire performance and preventing low tire pressure.
 When your tires are properly inflated, they provide better traction, handling, and fuel efficiency, while reducing the risk of blowouts and premature wear.
-Understanding the importance of proper tire inflation can help you avoid costly repairs and ensure your safety on the road.
+Understanding the importance of proper can help you avoid costly repairs and ensure your safety on the road.

 - Refer to your vehicle’s owner’s manual or the tire placard located on the driver’s side door jamb for the recommended tire pressure levels.
 These values are specific to your vehicle’s make, model, and tire size, ensuring the best performance and safety.